 No doubt you have an entire notebook filled with gender-assigned French vocabulary to memorise, but it might be easier to learn the rules.

-As there is no gender assignment in English, you can imagine how stymieing this particular facet of the French language can be for beginners at French lessons.
+As there is no gender assignment in English, you can imagine how stymieing this particular facet of the French language can be for beginners of french lessons online or face-toface.

 Please don’t panic when we say that, not only must the articles and pronouns accord with the noun’s gender, but so too must the verb endings, and any adjectives!